-As of December 31, 2016 and 2015, senior notes payable in the amount of \$120.0 million and \$160.0 million, respectively, were due to a group of institutional holders and had an interest rate of 6.11% per annum ("2019 Notes").
-As of December 31, 2016, three equal annual installments from 2017 through 2019 were remaining.
-As of December 31, 2016 and 2015, \$110.0 million and \$150.0 million, respectively, of the outstanding balances were included in long-term debt in the consolidated balance sheet, including \$30.0 million due for each the 2016 and 2017 installments as we have the ability and intent to pay these installments using borrowings under the Credit Agreement (defined below) or by obtaining other sources of financing.
-The remaining \$10.0 million of both the 2016 and 2017 installments was included in current maturities of long-term debt as of December 31, 2016 and 2015 in the consolidated balance sheets.
-In March 2014, we entered into an interest rate swap designed to convert the interest rate from a fixed rate of 6.11% to a variable rate of 4.15% plus six-month LIBOR, which was early terminated in December 2016 (see Note 4 for details).
+As of December 31, 2017 and 2016, senior notes payable in the amount of \$80.0 million and \$120.0 million, respectively, were due to a group of institutional holders and had an interest rate of 6.11% per annum ("2019 Notes").
+As of December 31, 2017, \$40.0 million of the outstanding balance was included in long-term debt in the consolidated balance sheets and the remaining \$40.0 million was included in current maturities of long-term debt in the consolidated balance sheets.
+As of December 31, 2016, \$110.0 million of the outstanding balance was included in long-term debt in the consolidated balance sheets, including \$30.0 million due for the 2017 installment as we had the ability and intent to pay the 2017 installment using borrowings under the Credit Agreement (defined below) or by obtaining other sources of financing.
+The remaining \$10.0 million was included in current maturities of long-term debt in the consolidated balance sheets.